gbeckers/Darr/docs/index.rst

 |Travis Status| |Appveyor Status| |PyPy version| |Coverage Status| |Docs Status|

-Darr is a Python science library for storing numeric data arrays in a way that is open, simple, and self-explanatory.
+Darr is a Python science library for storing and sharing numeric data arrays in a way that is open, simple, and self-explanatory.
 It enables fast memory-mapped read/write access to such disk-based data, the ability to append data, and the flexible use of metadata.
 It is primarily designed for scientific use cases.
 Save and use your numeric arrays and metadata with one line of code while long-term and tool-independent accessibility and easy shareability is ensured.

 To avoid dependency on specific tools, Darr is based on a combination of flat binary and human-readable text files.
 It automatically saves a clear